About the Tour

 For all three routes commuter, touring, hybrid and mountain bikes are recommended, but not necessary.
 There are some railroad crossings and rough spots.
 The Tour can be ridden with skinny tires but bring some tubes and a pump!

 Maybe you’re an avid group cyclist.
 Maybe you ride one of the beautiful trails in the area.
 You might commute regularly by bike.
 Or maybe you want your kids to be able to walk to school.
 If you’re among these people, then you know that things could be much better for bicycling and walking in Kansas City.
 You might get jealous when you travel to other parts of the US and see the substantial investment other cities and regions have made in their infrastructure.
-Bike lanes everywhere in Portland, Chicago, Minneapolis, and now Fort Worth, and don't even get us started on European cities like Amsterdam!
+Bike lanes everywhere in Portland, Chicago, Minneapolis, and now Fort Worth and Indianapolis, and don't even get us started on European cities like Amsterdam!

 This is why we do the Tour de Bier